 When you’re buying a travel trailer, the price may be the top consideration; however, you also need to consider your tow vehicle and how you want to camp.
-If you already have a truck or an SUV, it’s a good idea to keep the weight of your trailer at 80% or less of the maximum tow capacity.
+If you already have a truck or an SUV, it’s a good idea to keep the weight of your trailer at 80% or less of the maximum tow capacity – a benefit of ultra-lightweight travel trailers.
 Likewise, if you plan to spend most of your time in RV parks or off-grid may also ultimately determine your trailer.

-If you already have a ¼ ton truck or SUV, then an ultra-lightweight trailer is likely the right choice.
+If you already have a ¼ ton truck or SUV, then ultra-lightweight travel trailers may be the right choice.
 Likewise, if you plan on spending a lot of time “boondocking” outside of an RV park, a smaller, more maneuverable trailer will serve you best.

 Scamps have a multitude of features and options.
 The Deluxe 13′ Front Bathroom models come equipped with a toilet and shower, and weigh in at a very modest 1300-1600 pounds.
 The 16’ Standard models weigh in at 1750-2000 pounds.
 If you want to step up to a 16’ Deluxe model, for an extra 200 pounds, you can get a shower.

 The interiors are appointed with oak or birch hardwoods, and your choice of carpet or vinyl floors.
 The styling is basic and practical, and ready to style as your own.
 These classic little trailers are not only sturdy, but they also have everything you need to live comfortably on the road.

 The Taxa Cricket is a pop-up camper with a rugged, space-age look.
 It would look great towed behind your Jeep!
 It weighs in at 1,800 pounds and is 15’ in length, and it has a high ground clearance to get you deep into the backcountry.